Part - A

 For Passenger convenience and safety the following measures are proposed:

-- Introduction of aesthetically designed Vista Dome LHB coach on tourist routes gives a better travel experience to passengers.
+- The introduction of an aesthetically designed Vista Dome LHB coach on tourist routes gives a better travel experience to passengers.

 - The safety measures undertaken in the past few years have borne results.
 To further strengthen this effort, high-density network and highly utilized network routes of Indian railways will be provided with an indigenously developed automatic train protection system that eliminates train collision due to human error.